 - Kintetsu World Express in a civil antitrust litigation action alleging a conspiracy to restrain trade; and

 - Stanley in two private actions alleging a conspiracy to fix, raise, maintain and/or stabilize prices, and allocate market shares for Automotive Lamps.

-Matt was ranked a leading antitrust lawyer by Chambers USA: America’s Leading Lawyers for Business.
+Matt is recognized as a leader in his field by Chambers USA, The Legal 500, and Euromoney's Benchmark Litigation.
 He was also recently recognized by The National Law Journal as one of the “Top Outside Counsel” to America’s Outstanding General Counsel, nominated for his representation of Office Depot in obtaining antitrust clearance in connection with its $1.2b merger with OfficeMax.

 Matt earned his J.D., cum laude, from Georgetown University Law Center in 1995, his M.A. from Duke University, Sanford Institute of Public Policy, in 1991, where he graduated first in his class, and his B.A., magna cum laude, from Colby College in 1988, where he was a member of Phi Beta Kappa.
 He is a member of the District of Columbia Bar, the U.S. Court of Appeals for the Fourth Circuit, and the Bar of the Supreme Court of the United States.